Thai television soap opera

+Eventually, The Legend of Nang Nak premiered its first episode on October 14 of the same year.

 Genre

 Romance, Comedy, Thriller, Action, Psychological, etc. Apart from Lakorn, Boys Love or BL series are booming across the globe.

 Folk stories

 Thai television soap operas have contributed to popularize the spirits and legends of the folklore of Thailand.
 Some soap operas, such as "Raeng Ngao", include the popular ghosts in Thai culture interacting with the living, while others are based on traditional Thai legends and folk tales such as "Nang Sib Song", "Kaki" and "Thep Sarm Rudoo".

 Law

 Thailand has strict censorship laws on films containing nudity, sexual intercourse, smoking opium, or which might offend religious sensibilities.
 There are no classifications to rate films for different ages so censors often obscure scenes by scratching the celluloid or smudging it with a translucent gel.
 When actors are playing cards in TV series, a sentence displays that playing cards with money is forbidden by the law.

 On Thai television, Chinese, Japanese, American, and Indian films are broadcast.

 Some series are subject to a rating.
 Most of BBTV Channel 7 programs are usually rated as PG-18 (children under 18 should seek parental guidance).